 During the U.S. Presidential elections, election-related news, real or not, dominated Facebook newsfeeds.
-But what’s more interesting than that is, even fake stories can generate bundles of cash for the writer behind the post.

 During an interview with Washington Post, Paul Horner admitted that he was able to make $10,000 per month from AdSense by writing fake stories.